In Defense of Albus Dumbledore, Part 4

 In Deathly Hallows, Rowling shows that remorse is the precondition necessary for repairing a soul that has been ripped.
 In the economy of redemption, repentance is the precondition necessary for conversion and salvation.
 In the Potterverse, it’s hard to determine exactly where remorse ends and repentance begins.
 It’s possible that Rowling interchanges the terms.

-However, the condition Snape places on Dumbledore is equally significant.
+The condition Snape places on Dumbledore, though, is equally significant.
 There is a lot of “woe is Severus” discussion on the Web, blaming Dumbledore and others for never recognizing Snape and never giving him the emotional gratification that he supposedly craved.
 In actuality, Snape himself forced Dumbledore to promise never to reveal the “best” of Severus.
-Snape made the choice to labor in secret, without public recognition or emotional reward.
+Snape made the choice to labor in secret, without public recognition or emotional reward. (continued in Part 5)